 HBBFT relies on a scheme known as threshold encryption.
 Using this scheme, transactions are encrypted using a shared public key, and are only decryptable when the elected consensus group works together to decrypt them.
 The usage of threshold encryption enables the Helium Consensus Protocol to achieve censorship-resistant transactions.

-A new Consensus Group is elected once per epoch based on their Hotspot score.
-You can see the current Consensus Group using the Helium Network Visualizer.
+A new Consensus Group (CG) is elected once per epoch based a combination of factors.
 Currently there are

 16 members elected to each consensus group, as defined in the

 num_consensus_members chain variable.
 As of HIP 16, all Hotspots active on the Helium Network are eligible to be elected to a consensus group.
-Two primary factors are used as inputs to the selection:
+The two primary factors used as inputs to any given election are: